 A qualified nonprofit organization is one that meets the following criteria:

 -Registered with the State of North Dakota as a non-profit for a minimum of 5 years.

 -Will name a successor at the time of any change in organizational status (for example, dissolution).
 A qualified successor is any party that meets the eligibility criteria to apply for RTP funds and is capable of complying with all RTP responsibilities.
 NDPRD recommends, whenever possible, a government agency be sought as a successor.
-A successor organization must agree, in writing, to complete all RTP project responsibilities should the original organization’s status change.

 -Condemned Land as Matching Value: RTP legislation prohibits using RTP funds for condemnation of any kind of interest in property.
 An RTP project may be located on land condemned with funds from other sources.
 However, it is not permissible to use the value of condemned land toward the match requirement for an RTP project.

 -Feasibility Studies: Trail feasibility studies are not a use permitted in the RTP legislation.
 The permissible uses relate to actual on-the- ground trail projects.

 -Environmental Evaluation and Documentation: Projects intended solely for the purpose of covering environmental evaluation and documentation expenses are not permissible.
 Reasonable environmental evaluation and documentation expenses, including costs associated with environmental permits and approvals, may be included as part of an approved project’s engineering costs.
 Expenses incurred developing the environmental evaluation, necessary permits, as well as engineering costs, may not exceed 20% of the total funded grant amount.
 Project expenses, in which a project sponsor will seek reimbursement via the grant, may not occur prior to the project start date.
 The project start date will be provided once the FHWA approves the project.
 The project start date will be provided to the project sponsor by the NDPRD.